 In a small bowl add coconut oil and honey.
-Heat in 30-second increments, stirring until melted.
+Heat in the microwave in 30-second increments, stirring after each until melted.
 Add salt & extract of choice and whisk until well combined.

 To a large bowl, add oats, coconut, almonds, and berries.
 Mix, then drizzle with the honey mixture and mix again until all is coated.
 Turn out onto two sheet pans.

 Gently press with a flat-bottomed cup (spray the bottom with cooking spray if desired) until mixture is evenly flattened and compressed.
 Bake 18 to 20 minutes until granola is golden brown, rotating the cooking sheet(s) halfway through.
 When cool, use a spatula to loosen the granola from the sheet pans, breaking into chunks.
 Stores well for two to three weeks in an airtight container; for longer storage, freeze.

 - Note on oil and honey: the 1/2 cup amounts will give you a better tasting granola that sticks together better, but if you want to err on the lighter side, it can be reduced to the 1/3 cup measure.

 - Nutritional information based on 1/3 cup each of honey and coconut oil, unsweetened coconut and mixed dried berries with no added sugar.